When it’s time to refer for an autism screening?

 - Social impairment for other reasons:

-This article discussed important symptomology to consider when contemplating referring to an autism spectrum disorder.
-Hopefully, this article has provided some clarity, but when in doubt, please consult a professional component in diagnosing autism spectrum disorder.
+This article discussed important symptomology to consider when contemplating referring to a clinician for an autism spectrum disorder assessment.
+Hopefully, this article has provided some clarity, but when in doubt, please consult a professional in diagnosing autism spectrum disorder.

 Learn more about autism testing on the Arkansas Families First website.
 You can also feel free to reach out to one of our team members in North Little Rock or Conway over the phone or utilize our online chat feature or information request form.